|Alma Mater:||Samford ('03)|

 During her time at UTC, the Lady Mocs were the Southern Conference cross country champions from 2006-2008, and the Mocs were runners-up in 2005, 2007, and 2008.
 Stanford also served as the women's assistant cross country coach at the University of West Georgia from 2003-2004 while obtaining her Master of Public Administration.

-Stanford attended Samford University and earned a BA in Political Science in 2003.
-She competed for the Bulldogs in cross country, indoor and outdoor track from 1998 to 2003.
+Stanford attended Samford University and earned a B.A. in political science in 2003.
+She competed for the Bulldogs in cross country, indoor and outdoor track from 1998-03.
 During her collegiate career, she twice earned All-Conference track honors and was the Atlantic Sun Conference 1500 meter champion in 2002.

 She and her husband, Trey, live on Lookout Mountain, Ga., with their daughter, Taylor, and son, Noah, and attend North Shore Fellowship in North Chattanooga.
 Stanford is Level 1 certified under the USA Track and Field coaching education program.